-This Practice Note provides supplementary guidance on ISA 260 – Communication with Those Charged with Governance.
+This Practice Note provides supplementary guidance on ISA 260 (Revised) – Communication with Those Charged with Governance.
 It is read together with the ISA.
-ISA 260 is effective for audits of financial statements for periods beginning on or after December 15, 2009.
+ISA 260 (Revised) is effective for audits of financial statements for periods ending on or after December 15, 2016.
 The Practice Note is effective the same date as the ISA.

 Introduction to the ISA

-ISA 260 deals with the auditor’s responsibility to communicate with those charged with governance in an audit of financial statements.
-Although the ISA applies irrespective of an entity’s governance struc- ture or size, particular considerations apply where all of those charged with governance are involved in managing an entity, and for listed entities.
+ISA 260 (Revised) deals with the auditor’s responsibility to communicate with those charged with governance in an audit of financial statements.
+Although the ISA applies irrespective of an entity’s governance structure or size, particular considerations apply where all of those charged with governance are involved in managing an entity, and for listed entities.
 The ISA does not establish requirements regarding the auditor’s communication with an entity’s management or owners unless they are also charged with a governance role.

 Recognizing the importance of effective two-way communication in an audit of financial statements, this ISA provides an overarching framework for the auditor’s communication with those charged with governance, and identifies some specific matters to be communicated with them.
-Additional matters to be communicated, which complement the requirements of ISA 260, are identified in other ISAs (see Appendix 1 of the ISA).
-In addition, ISA 2652 establishes specific requirements regarding the com- munication of significant deficiencies in internal control the auditor has identified during the audit to those charged with governance.
+Additional matters to be communicated, which complement the requirements of ISA 260 (Revised), are identified in other ISAs (see Appendix 1 of the ISA).
+In addition, ISA 2651 establishes specific requirements regarding the communication of significant deficiencies in internal control the auditor has identified during the audit to those charged with governance.
 Further matters, not required by this or other ISAs, may be required to be communicated by law or regulation, by agreement with the entity, or by additional requirements applicable to the engagement, for example, the standards of a national professional accountancy body.
-Nothing in ISA 260 precludes the auditor from communicating any other matters to those charged with
+Nothing in ISA 260 (Revised) precludes the auditor from communicating any other matters to those charged with governance.

-governance.

-1 All Practice Notes are considered together with ISSAI 1000, “general Introduction to the INTOSAI Financial Audit guidelines.”

-2 ISA 265, ”Communicating Deficiencies in Internal Control to Those Charged with Governance and Management.”
+1 ISA 265, ”Communicating Deficiencies in Internal Control to Those Charged with Governance and Management.”

 Content of the Practice Note